PLA filament is one of the most commonly used materials in FDM 3D printing

 A raft can be thought of as a 3D printed platform on which your model is printed.
 In other words, a raft is a printed structure that sits underneath your model, functioning as its base.
 Because the model is printed onto the 3D printed raft, it adheres to the printed structure instead of the build plate.
 Rafts can also help to create a level printing surface if you have an uneven or damaged print bed.

 A brim, for its part, is a printed border that touches the edge of the 3D model, similar to a brim of a hat.
 Brims give 3D prints a broader surface area at their base, which can help to improve adhesion.
 In a sense, brims anchor the edges of a print to the build platform resulting in better adhesion and greater stability.
 If you are using rafts or brims, it is important to note that they will need to be removed from the final part, which can add post-processing time.
+Another downside to using rafts or brims is that they consume material, which means more filament waste and higher material costs.

 Recommended reading: 3D Printing Rafts vs Brims vs Skirts: How to get started